 The pool has an amazing view and although it is only small and not very deep it is perfect for the kids.
 There was decking on one side which was the shallow end and had nice wide steps to enter.
 The deepest part is 1m and is a gradual increase in depth.
 The pool is fenced with a Magna lock gate.

 The gazebo had a large table with bench chairs and allowed plenty of shade.
 The gas bbq is located close to the gazebo and is set up with an old tractor seat, making for comfy cooking.
-Although we didn’t bbq during this stay the set up looked good.

 The rabbit hutch was another hit and our daughter spent much of her time in here, holding and petting the bunnies and feeding them grass and carrots.

 The chickens just wandered around all day and would go to their coop area to lay eggs.
 Each morning we found eggs for breakfast which was really nice.